antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 ## Other natural languages

-Here is how we generate commands with DSLs based other languages (Bulgarian):
+Here is how we generate commands with DSLs based on other languages (Bulgarian):

 ```perl6
 use DSL::Bulgarian::QuantileRegressionWorkflows::Grammar;